Metaswitch/clearwater-readthedocs/docs/Handling_Failed_Nodes.md

 # Complete Site Failure

-In a GR deployment, you may encounter the situation where an entire site has permanently failed (e.g. because the location of that GR site has been physically destroyed).
+In a geographically redundant deployment, you may encounter the situation where an entire site has permanently failed (e.g. because the location of that geographic site has been physically destroyed).
 To recover from this situation:

 * If the failed site contained half or more of your nodes, you have lost quorum in your etcd cluster.
 You should follow the ["Multiple Failed